 The investigation also established other disconcerting facts, such as the lack of coverage on over 700 accounts who had invested £50,000.
 Stride first addressed the issue in September, when the company said that it’s prepared to bear the financial consequences of having an affiliate which was performing under the specified legal minimum.

 However, the UKGC has decided to ramp up the amount, nearly doubling it.
-As a result, Stride Gaming are trying to initiate a conversation with the regulator and attempt to bring the price down to the originally proposed £4 million.
+As a result, Stride Gaming is trying to initiate a conversation with the regulator and attempt to bring the price down to the originally proposed £4 million.

-As reasons for the reduced penalty, Stride said that they had addressed the outlined issues completely and that they have the necessary framework to avoid such things from happening in future.
-Apart from that, Stride had requested the services of Deloitte LLP, which carried an independent investigation and will be hired on biannual basis to help Stride Gaming be on top of any breaches.
+As reasons for the reduced penalty, Stride said that they had addressed the outlined issues completely and that they have the necessary framework to avoid such things from happening in the future.
+Apart from that, Stride had requested the services of Deloitte LLP, which carried an independent investigation and will be hired on a biannual basis to help Stride Gaming be on top of any breaches.